Skip to main content

 Who decides whether my project is funded?

 The Working Lands Enterprise Board makes all funding decisions.
-WLEB is made up of community members and stakeholders who represent the farm, food, and forest businesses and sectors in Vermont.
+WLEB is made up of community members and people who represent the farm, food, and forest businesses and sectors in Vermont.
 The Working Lands Organizational Plan provides more details about the different Board seats, objectives, and process.
 Prior to WLEB decision-making, a group of subject matter experts and thought partners from businesses and organizations across the farm, food, and forest sectors and the Agencies of Agriculture, Food & Markets; Commerce & Community Development; and Forest, Parks and Recreation carefully review each completed application and provide a slate of recommendations to the WLEB.
 All application reviewers follow the review and scoring criteria outlined in the RFA.

 When will I hear back about whether my project was funded?

 The Working Lands Enterprise Board meets once a month (usually on the third Tuesday of the month) and will usually make decisions on funding opportunities that closed earlier that month or in the previous month to allow time for careful review of applications.
-This means applicants typically hear back about 6 weeks after the application deadline.
+This means applicants typically hear back about 8 weeks after the application deadline.

 If my project is not funded, will I receive feedback on why?